Kingston upon Hull

 Hull is a university city and is well-known among sports fans for its two Rugby League teams, the 2016 and 2017 Challenge Cup winners Hull FC and Hull Kingston Rovers.
-Hull FC and soccer club Hull City play at the KCOM Stadium, which opened in December 2002.
+Hull FC and soccer club Hull City play at the MKM Stadium (previously the KCOM Stadium), which opened in December 2002.

 Kingston upon Hull is traced back in history to 1299 when King Edward I, having bought settlements from the Abbey of Meaux, gave a new name to a town being established as Wyke together with a charter making it a self-governing community.

 King Edward I is commemorated in one of the city's fine royal statues, his being situated inside the city's Guildhall.
 There are also statues to the memory of King William III in the Market Place and one to the memory of Queen Victoria in Queen Victoria Square.

 Other monarchs are also recorded in the history of Kingston upon Hull, which was once a walled city.
 It was at the Beverley Gate in 1642 that the Parlimentarian govenor Sir John Hotham denied access to King Charles I, one of the first public hostilities of the English Civil War.
 The site of the gate is revealed within some of the modern streetscape of the city.

 The city's highest pedestal is that of the Wilberforce Monument, commemorating the Hull-born MP William Wilberforce who led a campaign in Parliament through several decades for the abolition of the slave trade.
 The Slavery Abolition Act came just before his death in 1833.
 His birthplace is now the Wilberforce House Museum, telling the story of the slave trade and its abolition (see below).